Computing Forward Reachable Sets for Nonlinear Adaptive Multirotor Controllers: NUMERICAL EXAMPLES

 Fig. \ref{fig:error} illustrates the possible error bounds obtained from the FRSs and the sampled trajectory errors in the position, velocity, and Euler angle in the first scenario.
 Fig. \ref{fig:trance and det} describes the trace and the determinant of the inverse matrices of the ellipsoidal FRSs in Scenario 1 as Fig. \ref{fig:error}.
 Fig. \ref{fig:FRS visualization} visualizes the FRSs in the position space and trajectories following the reference trajectories with the two controllers in Scenario 2.

 Fig. \ref{fig:error} shows that all sampled trajectories belong to the possible error bound generated by the baseline \cite{Seo2020} and the proposed method with or without considering linearization errors.
-All figures verify that the FRS calculated by our method is much smaller than the baseline FRS \cite{Seo2019} on a log scale.
-Moreover, in Scenario 2, the average computation times for propagation of FRSs of the baseline \cite{Seo2020} and of the proposed method when neglecting or considering linearization errors are 13.7ms and 32.7ms, respectively.
+All figures verify that the FRS calculated by our method is much smaller than the baseline FRS on a log scale.
+Moreover, Fig. \ref{fig:FRS visualization} shows that FRSs generated by the baseline intersect with the edges of the cuboid obstacle, while the FRSs generated by the proposed method do not.
+In Scenario 2, average computation times for propagation of FRSs of the baseline and of the proposed method when neglecting or considering linearization errors are 13.1ms ($\pm$1.22ms), 20.7ms ($\pm$1.34ms) and 26.7ms ($\pm$1.71ms), respectively.
 Although the computation time of the proposed method is slightly slower than that of the baseline \cite{Seo2020}, our method is fast enough for real-time trajectory planning considering disturbances.

 In conclusion, the results verify that the FRS computed by the proposed method is much smaller than the baseline FRS and is implemented in real time.